 The awkward moment happened when Shi Hui and I reached the Mr. Sheares’ tombstone and I asked her where was the last resting place of Lee Kuan Yew, and Shi Hui awkwardly answered she didn’t know.
 But it must have be somewhere in the city center. *failed as Singaporean because of she is as a person 😛

-Is Kranji War Memorial Worth to Visit?
+Is Kranji War Memorial Worth Visiting?

 The answer could vary, since it really depends… Honestly, I wish I could enjoy Kranji like I did Taukkyan or Taman Prasasti Museum, but the heat really turned my mood off.